ArenKDesai/Aren-s-Notes/Google Cloud Platform (GCP)/GCP Shell.md

+You can use the shell with the below tools, rio
 ### Service Identities
 Services identities can be created with `gcloud beta services identity create`, with the tag `--service={service}.googleapis.com` to specify the service.